 10 Benefits of Being A Mentor

-Through mentoring, there is a mutual way of learning and allowing both participants to develop transferable skills to add to their respective experiences.
+Through mentoring, there is a mutual way of learning, allowing both participants to develop transferable skills to add to their respective experiences.
 Effective mentoring advances your mentee by spending time and know-how with an employee or a student.
 I wanted to be a good, if not a great, mentor.

 Initially, your mentoring relationship is working on building a rapport.
 The best way to do that is to listen carefully and provide relevant feedback actively.
-Developing your listening skills is an essential skill to have and to hone.
-Yet too often, we aren’t good listeners because we have short attention spans or conflicting demands.
-To be effective in our jobs, careers, and lives, we need to listen to understand, learn, and be empathetic.
+Developing your active listening skills is essential to have and hone.
+Yet too often, we need to be better listeners because we have short attention spans or conflicting demands.
+To be effective in our jobs, careers, and lives, we must listen to understand, learn, and be empathetic.

-By being a better listener, you can be a better partner, improve productivity, and understand more.
-A mentoring relationship provides a chance to practice these necessary skills while transferring knowledge to the mentee.
+You can be a better partner, improve productivity, and understand more by being a better listener.
+A mentoring relationship allows one to practice these necessary skills while transferring knowledge to the mentee.

 Make use of the feedback mechanisms.
-I realized that my vision was not always the right answer and had to adjust to new ways.
+I realized that my vision was only sometimes the correct answer and had to adjust to new ways.

 3. Reinforce My Knowledge On Subjects And Provides A Different Perspective

 As a mentor, you are imparting knowledge and your own experiences.
 Yet, mentoring is a two-way street.
 I have expanded my knowledge base and gained new perspectives as well.
 Many of my students are immigrants and bring their own incredible culture and educational backgrounds to the forefront.
-Accounting standards and financial markets differ country-by-country.
-Active conversations about trade talks with others from outside the US is fascinating.
+Accounting standards and financial markets differ from country to country.
+Active conversations about trade talks with others from outside the US are fascinating.
 I enjoy learning from their experiences.

 By sharing your experiences, you are reliving what worked for you.
-Your mentee is interested in what attributes and strengthens are needed in the workplace.
-Sharing your perspective validates your strengths and may even surprise you about how good you were at your job.
+Your mentee is interested in what attributes and strengths they need in the workplace.
+Sharing your perspective validates you and may even surprise you about how good you were at your job.

-Even in revisiting some past failures, you may be recognizing mistakes you can now correct.
+Even in revisiting past failures, you may recognize mistakes you can now correct.
 I relived past failures, a good lesson to share with mentees.
-Letting them know how you dealt with a problematic trade-off can be helpful.
-For example, when sharing some of the opportunities I once had, I recalled the trade-off I had to make.
+Letting them know how you dealt with a difficult trade-off can be helpful.
+For example, when sharing some of the opportunities I once had, I recalled the trade-offs I had to make.
 I had received an offer with higher compensation from another firm, but I wanted to stay if I could expand coverage.
 It turned out I had made the better decision at the time.
 With hindsight, when speaking with my mentee, I realized a more in-depth view of my path and achievements.

 5. Boost Confidence And Motivation

 Teaching or advising others lifts my motivation for my field.
 Making time for others who want to learn from you reinforces any doubt of your worth.
-Transfering what you have learned in the past and helping others is exhilarating.
+Transferring what you have learned in the past and helping others is exhilarating.
+Hearing my students say that they appreciated my advice and their situation worked out feels good.
 Their enthusiasm is infectious and gives me energy.
-Hearing my students say that they appreciated my advice and their situation worked out feels good.

 At college, I am part of a mentoring program on campus with several colleagues.
 We recently attended a conference recruiting students and faculty to join the expanding program.
-We all listened to each other expound on the various benefits we gained.
+We all listened to each other and discussed the benefits we gained.
 There was tremendous energy as we all recognized these good feelings.

 6. Advocate For Others

-Mentors are part-cheerleaders, part-champions for their counterparts.
+Mentors are part cheerleaders, part champions for their counterparts.
 It is sometimes easier to advocate for others.
-Studies show women are better advocators than for themselves.
+Studies show women are better advocates for others than themselves.
 In a workplace environment, I went to bat for my junior analysts to get them better raises, bonuses, and opportunities to travel to conferences.
 As their mentor, I knew how hard they worked at intense times.